 On April 15, 2021, the Company received notification from Covent Bridge Group, a Center for Medicare & Medicaid Services ("CMS") contractor, that they are recommending to CMS that the Company was overpaid in the amount of \$2,921,868.
-This amount represents a statistical extrapolation of \$11,530 of charges from a sample of 40 claims for the period February 2017 to November 2020.
-As of May 13, 2021, the Company has not received a request for payment from CMS.
+This amount represents a statistical extrapolation of \$11,530 of charges from a sample of 40 claims for the periods February 2017 to November 2020.

+On June 3, 2021, the Company received a request for payment from CMS for \$2,918,472.
+As of June 30, 2021, CMS had withheld \$370,707 towards the overpayment balance.
+Based on the request for payment letter, simple interest will be accrued at a rate of 9.50% of the unpaid balance of the overpayment beginning on the 31st day.
+Interest is calculated in 30 day periods and is assessed for each full 30 day period that payment is not made on time.
 The Company has begun its own internal audit process and disagrees with the interpretation of the medical records and the extrapolation techniques used to derive this balance.
 The Company is prepared to follow the appropriate appeals process or use the judicial system.

-The Company is unable to predict the timing and ultimate outcome of this matter and therefore is unable to estimate the range of any possible loss.
-Any potential loss may be classified as errors and omissions, for which insurance coverage would be in place during a majority of the years being evaluated.
-Any such required payment would have an adverse impact on our financial condition.
+The Company is unable to predict the timing and ultimate outcome of this matter.
+Any potential loss may be classified as errors and omissions for which insurance coverage was in place during a majority of the years being evaluated.
+As of June 30, 2021, the Company has recorded no liability for this claim as we do not believe that an estimate of a reasonably possible loss or range of loss can be made at this time.